 This is a water-soluble vitamin; hence it doesn’t stay in the body for a long.
-To ensure there is no deficiency and the body has enough Vitamin B12 to perform various cognitive functions supplementation is a must.
+To ensure there is no deficiency and the body has enough vitamin B12 to perform various cognitive functions supplementation is a must.

 Vitamin B12 restricts the production of homocysteine, which is linked to brain shrinkage, cognitive decline, and cardiovascular diseases.

 There is a study that suggests the water-soluble vitamin can help treat skin conditions such as blemishes, reactions, rashes, and eczema.
 The vitamin is also used in the treatment of cancer.
-Vitamin B12 is used to alleviate emotional inexpressiveness, social withdrawal, and apathy, which are the classic symptoms of schizophrenia.
+Vitamin B12 is used to alleviate emotional inexpressiveness, social withdrawal, and apathy, which are also the classic symptoms of schizophrenia.

-Researchers in Europe have shown that administering Vitamin B12, to people who had lower than normal levels of the vitamin, protected the parts of the brain that were affected by Alzheimer’s disease.
+Researchers in Europe have shown that administering vitamin B12, to people who had lower than normal levels of the vitamin, protected the parts of the brain that were affected by Alzheimer’s disease.
 In another study, injecting high doses of B12 slowed down cerebral atrophy.